PRECIOUS-Gold firm as dollar dips after U.S. election, Fed in focus

 BENGALURU, Nov 7 (Reuters) - Gold pared some gains on Wednesday but held firm as the dollar slid after the U.S. midterm elections delivered a split Congress and as investors looked ahead to a Federal Reserve meeting for signals on future interest rate hikes.

-“The split government is unlikely to impact gold much.
-Gold has been rather inured to geopolitical developments this year ...
-The biggest driver for gold remains the US Dollar and its reaction has been reasonable given the dip in the dollar,” said Tai Wong, head of metals trading at BMO.
+“The biggest driver for gold remains the U.S. Dollar and its reaction has been reasonable given the dip in the dollar,” said Tai Wong, head of metals trading at BMO, adding that the split government is unlikely to impact gold much.

 The dollar index fell, making bullion more attractive for holders of other currencies as a split Congress dampened expectations for a major fiscal policy boost to the economy.